Menopause Mondays: Time for a Lube Job!

 Water Based lubes can contain a number of plant based ingredients (in addition to water), such as aloe (aloe barbadensis), guar gum (Cyamopsis tetragonolobus), flax seed extract (Linum usitatissimum), and locust bean gum (Ceratonia siliqua).
 They are often combined with preservatives – some natural, such as tocopherols (vitamin E) and citric acid, and in other cases synthetic preservatives, such as potassium sorbate, parabens and propylene glycol.
 They can also contain glycerin, xylitol and phenoxyethanol.
 They tend to dry out much faster than oil or silicone base lubes and can become tacky (heaven knows we don’t want to wear anything tacky) and sticky.
 However, they clean up easily, do not stain the bed sheets and get along just fine with latex condoms and toys!
 Some new lubricants contain carrageenan (a seaweed product) which serves to moisturize the lubricant to minimize the tackiness or stickiness associated with water based lubes.

 Oil Based lubricants, which cannot be used with latex condoms or latex toys, can either be pure natural oils, a mix of natural and petrochemical oil, or pure petrochemical oil.
 If condoms are required, either Polyurethane or Polyisprene condoms can be used.
 As natural oils, some people use Organic 100% Sweet Almond Oil (this contains oleic and linoleic essential fatty acids, which helps your muscles relax) or Organic 100% Virgin Coconut Oil (this can help prevent yeast and bladder infections) as a lubricant.
 Add a little balsamic vinegar, lettuce and maybe you can make a salad at the same time!
-These oils will not burn or inflame the shmirshky or the erlick!
+These oils will not burn or inflame the vagina or the penis!
 Good to know.
-One night, my fav erlick and I got carried away with some massage oil, which almost landed us in the ER!
-We were hot…burning hot…who knew some massage oils were only for the back and arms!
+One night, my husband and I got carried away with some massage oil, which almost landed us in the ER!
+We were hot…burning hot…who knew that some massage oils were only for the back and arms!

 Silicone Based lubricants are, well, you guessed it, silicone based.
 (I tried rubbing this stuff on my boobs, and no, it did not make them bigger.)
 Dimethicone (Polydimethysiloxane or PDMS) is the form of silicone used in the better silicone lubricants.
 It does not dry out as some water based lubricants do, has a thick lush feeling, and is generally considered to be non-toxic and non-irritating (this, of course, can depend on the individual user).
 It does cause damage to silicone toys (so don’t use it with your favorite silicone vibrator!), is difficult to wash off, and can stain bed sheets.
 If you live in a cold wintery climate with snow, as an added benefit, silicone based lube is great for putting on the bottom of a sled or toboggand and for fast downhill fun!